Admission Following Withdrawal from Worcester State or Leave of Absence

 There are two procedures in which students can reactivate their matriculation status at Worcester State after withdrawal/non-continuous attendance/dismissal: readmission and reinstatement.

-If students have accumulated any undergraduate, college-level credits at a regionally accredited college/university prior to seeking reactivation of their degree status and are not applying for: Nursing and Occupational Studies majors, they should apply for reinstatement directly through the Registrar's Office (Administration Building, Room 107).
-Deadline for Fall-July 1; Spring-November 1; Summer-April 1.
+If students have not accumulated any undergraduate, college-level credits at a regionally accredited college/university prior to seeking reactivation of their degree status and are not applying for Nursing and Occupational Studies majors, they should apply for reinstatement directly through the Registrar's Office (Administration Building, Room 107).
+Deadline for Fall-August 1; Spring-January 1; Summer-April 1.
 It is each student's responsibility to supply and update the following documents if not already on file.

 - final high school transcript